sjosephrw/node-http-server-test/README.md

 - A REST API written in pure Node JS without the Express JS framework.
 - Very few libraries were used in this project.
 - The code is Pure JavaScript.
-- Only user Sign In / Sign Up functionality has been Implemented
+- Only user Sign In / Sign Up and Image upload functionality has been Implemented

 ### Required Environment Variables